"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

 "Thank you so much John for the benefit of your bird knowledge and your skills as a guide which combined to make for me, one of my best ever trips"......
 Mr BW, Kent

 click here for a pdf version of this destination write-up - easier to print - no photos

 As well as staying in the modern day capital of Ulan Bator, this holiday will explore two key areas of the country.
 To the north-east of the capital lie the Khentii Mountains, the highest mountain range in eastern Mongolia.
-Here, at the southern end of the vast Siberian taiga, are mountains covered in beautiful larch and birch forest.
-These are the breeding grounds of Pallas’s Warblers and Red-flanked Bluetails as well as home to Hazelhen and Black Grouse.
-In the south of the country we will visit the Gobi Desert where an amazingly green desert steppe stretches as far as the eye can see.
-The journey takes us to ancient Saxaul forests, to the mountains of the Gobi Altai and to high desert sand dunes which acquire a strange purple hue as the sun sets.
+Here, at the southern end of the vast Siberian taiga, are mountains containing stands of beautiful larch and birch forest.
+These are the breeding grounds of Pallasís Warblers and Red-flanked Bluetails as well as home to the sought after Black-billed Capercaillie, Hazelhen and Black Grouse.
+In the south of the country we will visit the Gobi Desert where a wonderfully green desert steppe stretches as far as the eye can see.
+Our journey will take us to ancient Saxaul forests, into the mountains of the Gobi Altai and beyond to the high desert sand dunes which seemingly stretch for ever across the desert.

 ULAN BATOR AND THE TUUL VALLEY